Last modified: December 17, 2024

 Practical Implementation with MongoDB

-I. Enable Sharding on the Database:
+I. Enable Sharding on Database

 sh.enableSharding("myDatabase")

 II.
-Choose a Shard Key:
+Choose a Shard Key

 III.
-Shard the Collection:
+Shard the Collection

 sh.shardCollection("myDatabase.users", { "user_id": "hashed" })

-Single Shard Query:
+Single Shard Query

 db.users.find({ "user_id": 12345 })

-Broadcast Query:
+Broadcast Query

 Real-World Use Case: Twitter's Timeline Storage

-Sharding Strategy:
+Sharding Strategy

-Handling Cross-Shard Operations:
+Handling Cross-Shard Operations

 Best Practices for Sharding

-Understand Your Data and Access Patterns
+I. Understand Your Data and Access Patterns

+II.
 Plan for Scalability

+III.
 Monitor and Optimize

+IV.
 Handle Failures Gracefully

 Challenges of Sharding

-Increased System Complexity
+I. Increased System Complexity

+II.
 Data Consistency

+III.
 Operational Overhead

 Table of Contents